Research Facilities & Networks

-The CTSI Participant and Clinical Interactions (PCI) Core provides facilities, resources, and personnel to conduct clinical and translational research.
-PCI’s Clinical and Translational Research Centers (CTRCs) and Research Networks offer inpatient and outpatient facilities, staff, equipment, laboratory testing, and other research resources.
+The CTSI Clinical Research Facilities (CRF) Core provides facilities, resources, and personnel to conduct clinical and translational research.
+CRF's Clinical and Translational Research Centers (CTRCs) and Research Networks offer inpatient and outpatient facilities, staff, equipment, laboratory testing, and other research resources.

 The P-CTRC supports pediatric research.

 MACRO specializes in the identification and enrollment of patients in acute care settings into research studies.